Calculating Conductor Ampacity in Cable Tray (NEC 392.80)

 Can I use a voltage drop calculator to determine ampacity?

-No, a voltage drop calculator and an ampacity calculation serve two different purposes.
-Ampacity determines the maximum safe current a wire can carry based on its heat rating.
-A voltage drop calculation determines the reduction in voltage along a circuit and is used to size conductors to ensure equipment operates correctly, especially over long distances.
-While related, they are separate and distinct calculations required by the NEC.
+No. A voltage drop calculator and an ampacity calculation serve different purposes.
+Ampacity determines the maximum safe current a wire can carry based on its thermal limits as governed by the NEC ampacity tables and adjustment/correction factors.
+A voltage drop calculation determines voltage loss along a circuit and is used to size conductors to ensure acceptable voltage at the load.
+Both are required for proper design but are separate calculations.

 How do solid unventilated covers affect the ampacity in a ventilated trough cable tray?